xyzmoney-tournaments/tournament-tr/README.md

 * unregistering for the tournament with full refund;
 * shift of participants registration deadline;
 * withdrawal of prize amount by the winner;
-* withdrawal of balance of the tournament by its organizer after the winner announcement, minus the winner share;
+* withdrawal of the tournament balance by its organizer after the winner announcement, minus the winner share;
 * full refund to players in case the tournament has been terminated with no winner announced.

 ## Statuses of the tournament